Matzo brei, made into pancakes, turns the tedious breadless Passover breakfast into a pleasure.

 Recipe FAQs

 "Brei" means "seared" in Yiddish.
-So basically it means "sauteed matzo."
+So, the name of this dish means "sauteed matzo."
 This makes sense because that's exactly what we're doing here - sauteing softened and flavored matzo in butter.

 Yes!
-This recipe makes one serving.
-But you can easily double it and cook the pancakes in two skillets, in a double-burner griddle, or in batches.
-Keep those that you've already cooked in a warm oven.
+This recipe makes one serving, but you can easily double it and use two skillets or a double-burner griddle.
+Alternatively, use one skillet and cook two batches, keeping those you've already cooked in a warm oven.

 Yes, absolutely.
 That's the easiest way to make this recipe.
 Simply scramble the mixture in warm butter until golden and cooked through.
 Over medium heat, this should take around 4 minutes.